 I work for my clients.
-When I meet a client I ask him what outcome he expects.
+When I meet a client I ask him or her what outcome he or she expects.
 We discuss the probability of achieving the desired outcome and the possible approaches.
-Since 1988 I have represented 1000′s of people in criminal cases and in civil lawsuits.
+Since 1988 as a defense lawyer or personal injury lawyer I have represented 1000′s of people in criminal cases and in civil lawsuits.

-In criminal cases, my clients have benefited from dismissals and acquittals for charges including DUI, murder, theft, child abuse, distribution of child pornography, gun charges, drug offenses and many others.
+In criminal defense cases, my clients have benefited from dismissals and acquittals for charges including DUI, murder, theft, child abuse, distribution of child pornography, gun charges, drug offenses and many others.
 I have handled over 100 jury trials.
 In law school I clerked for legendary attorney Frank Haddad.
-After law school I worked at the Louisville Public Defender’s Office.
+After law school I worked as a defense lawyer in the Louisville Public Defender’s Office.
 At the Public Defender’s office I handled a caseload three times the caseload recommended by the American Bar Association.
 I conducted countless hearings.
-I am the only attorney in Kentucky to successfully try two circuit court jury trials at the same time.
+I am the only defense lawyer in Kentucky to successfully try two circuit court jury trials at the same time.
 Only 6 of the 100 plus jury trials I handled resulted in an appeal.
 Two of those six losses were reversed by the Kentucky Supreme Court or Kentucky Court of Appeals.

 My rates are reasonable; I have 25 years of courtroom experience and a history of winning at trial and through settlement.
 For personal injury claims, I work on a contingency fee basis.
 This means you owe me nothing unless I produce results…either through out-of-court settlement or trial verdict.